-A recording from my talk at CocoaHeadsNL last month
+A recording from my talk at the Do iOS conference last month.

 Tom Lokhorst from Q42 talks about how they developed the ArtViewer for the Rijksmuseum app.
 This viewer is a highly optimised image viewer to display very large images.
 It efficiently uses caching and tiling to save memory and bandwidth.